Cows

 Boris the Blind Bull

 When we heard about Boris, we just had to agree to take him on.
-Boris’s mum was ill with BVD when she was pregnant with him, this caused Boris’s blindness.
+Boris’s mother was ill with BVD, when she was pregnant, this caused Boris’s blindness.
 As he would be difficult to rear for the farmer, we agreed to take him on.

-We will offer Boris a permanent, life long home.
+We have offered Boris a permanent, life long home.
 As he was born blind, rather than became blind, he makes extra use of his other senses and, once he knows his surroundings can move about quite freely.

 Boris when he first came to us, learning how to eat grass